DLfrontiere/chatbot-LLM-RAG/README.md

 - Choose a model family(--model ),for now supported open ai,groq and claude models,specify the api keys in api_key.env file.
 - Choose a specific model (--model_name) fo the model family chosen.
 - Choose if summarize everything using the chosen model using --pre_summarize.
-- Choose an embedding model --embeddings hugging face,opeai and fast
+- Choose an embedding model (--embeddings) hugging face,opeai and fast.
 - Choose the vectorstore (--vectorstore) [qdrant,chroma].
-- Choose a retriever using --retriever between base retriever(vectorstore),parent document retriever and three type of ContextualCompressionRetriever(compressor,extractor,filter)
+- Choose a retriever using --retriever between base retriever(vectorstore),parent document retriever and three type of ContextualCompressionRetriever(compressor,extractor,filter).
-- The chatbot is chat history aware
+- The chatbot is chat history aware,

 # Usage  Example

 python3 main.py --model openai --model_name gpt-4o --embeddings fast --retriever parent --files_path ./your_files_dir --pre_summarize False --vectorstore qdrant

-A link will be generated to use a gui to interact wiht the chatbot

-# Possible improvements

- other files can be used(images)? (images can also be etracted from the files like PDF) enable files upload for each user? store files in local or cloud? saving the loaded files for each user/chat?

-local or cloud database? store every chat history?

- free/opensource models?fine tuning?efficiency?speed?cost? model able to read images?mobel able to generate images/tables/code?

- self evaluation?refine on top chunks? hierarchical summarization of context?multiple query generation with re-ranking?

-Multi agent approach?

-# Usage  Example

-python3 main.py --model openai --embeddings fast --retriever parent --files_path ./your_files_dir --pre_summarize False

-A link will be generated to use a gui to interact wiht the chatbot
+A link will be generated to use a gui to interact wiht the chatbot using GUI(answer_generator).

 # Possible improvements